How to Start an LLC in North Carolina in 7 Steps

 Foreign LLCs Operating in North Carolina

-An LLC operating agreement describes the daily operations of an LLC, as well as the rights and responsibilities of each member.
-North Carolina business owners are not obligated to create an operating agreement, but having one creates a “playbook” for your LLC in good times and bad.
+To this point, you’ll want to start by drafting an LLC operating agreement.
+This document describes the daily operations of your LLC, as well as the rights and responsibilities of each member.
+North Carolina business owners are not obligated to create an operating agreement, but having one creates guidelines that govern your LLC throughout the life of your business.

 At a minimum, here’s what you should include in the operating agreement for your North Carolina LLC:

 - Description of your LLC’s products or services

 - Each member’s name and address

 - Each member’s asset contributions to the LLC, voting rights, and profit share